How I Replaced My Wife’s Day Job Income With This Blog

 - Optimize DB: Sometimes your database can get clogged up and may need a little optimizing.
 This plugin will do it for you.

-- SRG Clean Archives: Plugin that will help you to create a nice looking archive page.
+- Archives Plugin : Plugin that will help you to create a nice looking archive page.

-- WordPress Database Backup: If you don’t want to lose your site, you’ll want to make regular backups of your WordPress database.
-I have mine setup to email me a backup file daily.
+- BackupBuddy: If you don’t want to lose your site, you’ll want to make regular backups of your WordPress database and files.
+I have mine setup to backup my site to the Amazon cloud daily.

 - WP Security Scan: This plugin will help you make sure your installation is secure.